 Owners think the redevelopment of the derelict site on Constitution Street will benefit residents in the area and boost footfall.
 Image: Ben Hendry/DC Thomson.

-A dilapidated warehouse near Aberdeen beach could soon be brought back into use – more than a decade after it was abandoned.
+A dilapidated warehouse near Aberdeen beach could soon be brought back into use – a decade after it was abandoned.

-The former Matalan store on Constitution street has lain vacant since 2013.
+The former Matalan store on Constitution street has lain vacant for about 10 years.

 However, none of them came to fruition and the property was left to fall into decay, with unsightly weeds plaguing the car park out front.